LLM Inference guide for Android

 Mediapipe LLM inference API can be configured to support Low-Rank Adaptation (LoRA) for large language models.
 Utilizing fine-tuned LoRA models, developers can customize the behavior of LLMs through a cost-effective training process.

-LoRA support of the LLM Inference API works for Gemma-2B and Phi-2 models for the GPU backend, with LoRA weights applicable to attention layers only.
+LoRA support of the LLM Inference API works for all Gemma variants and Phi-2 models for the GPU backend, with LoRA weights applicable to attention layers only.
 This initial implementation serves as an experimental API for future developments with plans to support more models and various types of layers in the coming updates.

 Prepare LoRA models